sagemathinc/cocalc_tutorial/students/students_tuto.md

 ## Version control

-One of the best features of SMC is the time travel diff feature.
-You will notice that your Jupyter notebooks (and many more files) have a **Time Diff** (file history) button.
+One of the best features of CoCalc is the time travel diff feature.
+You will notice that your Jupyter notebooks (and many more files) have a **Time Travel** (file history) button.

 ![button](./assets/time_diff.png)